Yodha-Sudarsi/Practice-Open-Source/CODE_OF_CONDUCT.md

 ## Welcome, Future Contributors!

-We are thrilled that you're interested in contributing to the **Data Structures and Algorithms in Go** repository!
+We are thrilled that you're interested in contributing to this repository!
 Whether you're a student, a professional, or just someone with a passion for Go, we welcome you with open arms and a friendly smile.

 ## Our Pledge